kolhesamiksha/Hybrid-Search-RAG/README.md

 ![image](https://github.com/user-attachments/assets/2e48c31c-0a13-4cc9-8df8-e66e2fe10a50)

-> If you wanted in-depth understanding of Advance RAG, Code Packaging and best practices to built efficient and scalable RAG, I'll be writing the blogs on each and every concept used in this project and how one can also start building such packaged systems..
-Please Subscribe or follow my blogs community, to read them.. link provided at the End!!
+<span style="background-color: yellow;"> If you wanted in-depth understanding of Advance RAG, Code Packaging and best practices to built efficient and scalable RAG, I'll be writing the blogs on each and every concept used in this project and how one can also start building such packaged systems..
+Please Subscribe or follow my blogs community, to read them.. link provided at the End!!</span>.

 ### 🔥 Why Hybrid RAG?
 ---